Commerce at Deakin is accredited by AACSB and EQUIS

 - market knowledge

-Led by a team of academics who are experts in their field, our science stream trains you to be a scientific explorer, ready to solve tomorrow's global issues through science and discovery.
-You'll build your foundational knowledge by studying a range of science-related study areas before focusing on one of 7 majors:
+Led by a team of academics who are experts in their field, the science component trains you to be a scientific explorer, ready to solve tomorrow's global issues through discovery.
+You will build your foundational knowledge by studying a range of science-related study areas before focusing on one of eight majors:

 - animal biology